kmm337/Refactoring-VBA-Code/README.md

 Refactor the existing solution to increase the speed of execution and handle large datasets in a reasonable time.
 Assess whether the refactored code is significantly faster.

 ## Results
-Using images and examples of your code, ***compare the stock performance between 2017 and 2018***, as well as the execution times of the original script and the refactored script.

 ### Year over Year Stock Performance